peterhinch/micropython-async/v3/docs/SCHEDULE.md

 is to avoid scheduling the times in your region where this occurs (01.00.00 to 02.00.00 in March and October here).

 The `crontest.py` test program produces failures under Unix.
-Most of these result from the fact that the Unix `localtime` function handles daylight saving time.
-On bare hardware MicroPython has no provision for DST.
-I do not plan to adapt `cron.py` to account for this: its design focus is small lightweight code to run on bare metal targets.
-I could adapt `crontest.py` but it would surely fail in other countries.
+These result from the fact that the Unix `localtime` function handles daylight saving time.
+The purpose of `crontest.py` is to check `cron` code.
+It should be run on bare metal targets.

 ##### [Top](./SCHEDULE.md#0-contents)